Before we work our way through the steps, I will start by pointing out GNS3 server has the following constraints when running on Apple Silicon:

 • Slight performance penalty with emulated x86_64 Linux binaries (Rosetta )

 GNS3 is viable even with these limitations.
-I’m simply amazed at the stability and performance considering the Linux operating system and virtual network devices are running on a different CPU architecture.
+I’m amazed with the stability and performance considering the Linux operating system and virtual network devices are running on a different CPU architecture.

-I’m never CPU-bound using Dynamips and the lighter QEMU virtual network devices.
-The amount of system memory on my Mac is usually the limiting factor.
+I’m never CPU-bound running labs with Cisco images and Docker containers.
+System memory on my Mac is usually the limiting factor.
 And let’s face it: connecting to a dedicated x86_64 GNS3 compute server with ample CPU cores and RAM is the ideal solution for running large labs.

 The following are my results from testing a number of different Cisco device types: